PPA-2021/Survivor_Selection/README.md

-# Survivor selection for the plant propagation algorithm (PPA)
+# Survivor Selection in a Crossoverless Evolutionary Algorithm

 This repository presents the code used for the Evo* conference submittion: Evolutionary Algorithm Optimization: Survivor selection in the plant propagation algorithm.